Estimated reading time: 5 minutes

 2. Misunderstanding your budget

 Knowing your budget is the first step in successfully buying a home in a tight market.
-A great way to establish this is to get a pre-approval or verified approval letter from your mortgage lender.
+A great way to establish this is to get a Verified Approval Letter from your mortgage lender.
 This requires the lender to verify your income and assets, providing more certainty for how big a mortgage you can be approved for.
 But this isn’t all you’ll need to plan for.
 Budget for other expenses such as water and power bills and HOA fees to avoid homebuying mistakes stemming from unplanned costs.
 A good rule of thumb is to spend 28% or less of your monthly income on housing costs, according to Business Insider.

 It’s also not uncommon to need a little more than expected due to a bidding war.
 Possible solutions include exploring ways to increase your budget through low down payment mortgage options or shopping for homes below budget so you can negotiate higher if needed.